sunshineagoo17/brainstation-industry-project-local-install/README.md

 ## Overview

-Spectra is a PaaS solution that helps monitor and ensure MSRP compliance across authorized retailers from an e-commerce perspective for Dell Technologies.
+Spectra is a PaaS solution that helps monitor and ensure MSRP compliance across authorized retailers from an e-commerce perspective.
 It tracks and identifies non-compliant pricing with high accuracy and supports scalability for a growing array of products and retailer platforms.

 ## Problem

-Dell Technologies manufactures and sells technology products to customers through two primary channels:
+Many companies manufacture and sell technology products to customers through two primary channels:

 1. Direct selling (we sell directly to the customer)
 2. Retailers (retailers sell to the customer)

-Dell Technologies requires retailers to adhere to their specified MSRPs (Manufacturer Suggested Retail Price).
-This practice helps maintain Dell Technologies’ brand perception, stabilize market prices, and prevent retailers from cannibalizing Dell’s direct sales.
+Manufacturers require retailers to adhere to their specified MSRPs (Manufacturer Suggested Retail Price).
+This practice helps maintain brand perception, stabilize market prices, and prevent retailers from undercutting direct sales.

 ## User Profile

-The lead data scientist at Dell Technologies in the Merchandising/Growth/Pricing department is responsible for tracking MSRP compliance.
-Based in Round Rock, Texas, this role involves flagging retailers guilty of underpricing to maintain Dell’s brand perception and market stability.
+The lead data analyst responsible for tracking MSRP compliance ensures retailers adhere to pricing guidelines.
 The main goals include efficiently identifying top offending retailers and products, tracking price deviations, and exporting and sharing compliance reports.
-Motivations include maintaining market prices, preventing the undermining of Dell’s direct sales, and ensuring adherence to MSRP guidelines.
+Motivations include maintaining market prices, preventing price undercutting, and ensuring adherence to MSRP guidelines.

 ## Features